-The Riverside is the main landmark of Hoi An, a city known as the Venice of the east.
-This charming city has the most unique mix of Japanese, Chinese, Vietnamese and Colonial architecture, making it my absolute favorite in Southeast Asia.
+The Riverside is the main landmark of Hoi An, a city that can best be described as the Venice of the east.
+This charming city has the most unique mix of Japanese, Chinese, Vietnamese and Colonial architecture and it quickly won me over as soon as I set a foot on it.
 Hoi An has been one of the main trading ports in Vietnam throughout history.
-The Cham people that controlled this part of the country for more than a 1000 years, made the city famous for spice trading.
-However, it was after the Vietnamese took control of the country in the 15th century that Hoi An started flourishing. best things to do in Hoi An, where the night turns into magic.
+The Cham people that controlled this part of the country for more than 1000 years, made the city famous for spice trading.
+However, it was after the Vietnamese took control of the country in the 15th century that Hoi An started flourishing.

 Best time to visit Hoi An

 Northern and Southern Vietnam have completely different climates.
 The North has the typical four seasons, while the South has only a dry and a wet season.
-Even though Hoi An is located in Central Vietnam, Hoi An truly has just two seasons.
-The dry season is on between February and August.
-And the wet season is on between September and January.
-It’s pretty warm throughout the year with an average temperature of 29°C (84°F).
+Even though Hoi An is located in Central Vietnam, the city truly has just two seasons.
+The dry season is between February and August.
+And the wet season is between September and January.
+However, it’s pretty warm throughout the year with an average temperature of 29°C (84°F).

-The hottest period of the year is between June and August when the temperature rises up to 35°C (95°F) with unbearable humidity.
+The hottest period of the year is between June and August when the temperature rises up to 35°C (95°F) and Hoi An turns into an unbearable humid place.
 The best time to visit Hoi An would be between February and May.
 It’s the driest time of the year, with a low humidity and bearable temperatures.
-I suggest you not to visit in the wet season because there are a lot of heavy showers and they often lead to floods
+I suggest you not to visit in the wet season because there are a lot of heavy showers and they often lead to floods.
+If you’re looking for a cheap flight to Hoi An throughout the year, use my Qatar Airways coupon to get up to 25% off on all flights to Vietnam.

 How to get to Hoi An